-Where necessary and beneficial, the University may enter a Research Contract the that contains exceptions to provisions this of Policy. require prior written approval Any such exceptions from the IPC.
+Where necessary and beneficial, the University may enter a Research Contract that contains exceptions to the provisions of this Policy.
+Any such exceptions require prior written approval from the IPC.

 ARTICLE 7 - DETERMINATIONS BY THE IPMO

 7.1 Responsibility to Disclose IP